ryantd42/NY-Legislative-Git/2023/A7368A-2023/bill.md

  enterprises pursuant to article 15-A of the executive law, or  certified pursuant  to local law as minority- or women-owned business enterprises.
- The request for proposals shall also specify the criteria to be used  to evaluate the responses and the relative weight of each of such criteria.
+ The request for proposals shall also specify the criteria to be used  to
- Such  criteria  shall  include  the  proposal's cost, the quality of the
+ A. 7368--A  4

- A. 7368  4
+ evaluate the responses and the relative weight of each of such criteria.

- proposal's solution, the qualifications and experience of the  proposer, and  other  factors deemed pertinent by the authorized entity, which may include, but shall not be limited to, the proposal's manner and schedule of project implementation, the contractor's ability to complete the work in  a timely and satisfactory manner, maintenance costs of the completed public work, maintenance of traffic approach, and community impact.
+ Such  criteria  shall  include  the  proposal's cost, the quality of the proposal's solution, the qualifications and experience of the  proposer, and  other  factors deemed pertinent by the authorized entity, which may include, but shall not be limited to, the proposal's manner and schedule of project implementation, the contractor's ability to complete the work in a timely and satisfactory manner, maintenance costs of the  completed public  work, maintenance of traffic approach, and community impact.
 Any contract awarded pursuant to this act shall be awarded to  a  responsive and  responsible  proposer,  which,  in consideration of these and other specified criteria deemed pertinent, offers the best  value,  as  deter- mined  by the authorized entity.
 The request for proposals shall include a statement that proposers shall designate in writing those portions  of the proposal that contain trade secrets or other proprietary information that  are to remain confidential; that the material designated as confi- dential shall be readily separable from the proposal.
 Nothing  in  this subdivision  shall  be  construed to prohibit the authorized entity from negotiating final contract terms  and  conditions  including  cost.
 All proposals  submitted shall be scored according to the criteria listed in the request for proposals and such final scores shall  be  published  on the authorized entity's website.
   2. The  authorized  entity  awarding  a  design-build  contract  to a contractor offering the best value may but shall not be required to  use the following types of contracts:
   (a)  a  cost-plus  not  to  exceed  guaranteed  maximum  price form of contract in which the authorized entity shall be entitled to monitor and audit all costs.
 In establishing the schedule and process for  determin- ing  a  guaranteed  maximum  price,  the contract between the authorized entity and the contractor shall:
   (i) describe the scope of the work and the  cost  of  performing  such work;
   (ii) include a detailed line-item cost breakdown;
   (iii)  include a list of all drawings, specifications and other infor- mation on which the guaranteed maximum price is based;
   (iv) include the dates of substantial and final  completion  on  which the guaranteed maximum price is based; and
   (v) include a schedule of unit prices; or
   (b) a lump sum contract in which the contractor agrees to accept a set dollar  amount  for  a  contract  which  comprises  a single bid without providing a cost breakdown for all costs such as for  equipment,  labor, materials,  as well as such contractor's profit for completing all items of work comprising the public work.
   § 5.
 Any contract entered into pursuant to this act  shall  include  a clause  requiring  that  any professional services regulated by articles 145, 147 and 148 of the education law shall be performed and stamped and sealed, where appropriate, by a professional licensed in accordance with the appropriate articles of the education law.
   § 6.
 Construction with respect to any  contract  entered  into  by  an authorized  entity  pursuant to this act shall be deemed a "public work" to be performed in accordance with the provisions of article  8  of  the labor  law, as well as subject to sections 200, 240, 241 and 242 of such law and enforcement of prevailing wage requirements pursuant to applica- ble law or, for projects or public works receiving federal aid, applica- ble federal requirements for prevailing wage.
-Any contract entered into pursuant to this act shall  include  a  clause  requiring  the  selected contractor  to  obligate  every tier of contractor working on the public work to comply with the project labor agreement  referenced  in  section four  of  this act, and shall include project labor agreement compliance
+Any contract entered  into pursuant  to  this  act  shall  include  a clause requiring the selected contractor to obligate every tier of contractor working  on  the  public
- A. 7368  5
+ A. 7368--A  5

- monitoring and enforcement provisions  consistent  with  the  applicable project labor agreement.
+ work  to  comply  with the project labor agreement referenced in section four of this act, and shall include project labor  agreement  compliance monitoring  and  enforcement  provisions  consistent with the applicable project labor agreement.
   §  7.
 Any  contract  entered into by an authorized entity pursuant to this act shall comply with the  objectives  and  goals  with  regard  to